Why we are more obsessed with leaders, than leadership? Why do we focus more on the individual, than on the impact they have?

 Most of us have experienced both these situations; the awe and inspiration from being in the presence of a captivating leader, and the exhilaration that comes from being part of a team that worked through challenging issues to achieve something important to them and their organization.

 So, which one is leadership?
-Some of us may think the first is, while some, already wise to the game, may say both.
+Some of us may think the first is, while some, may say both.
 Many others may think it may even be the same person.

 We talk about leadership a lot!
 A google search on ‘leadership’ found over a billion results!
 That is the power of the concept of leadership.
-However, think back to conversations about leaders, whether in business, or politics, an unusually high number are about the leader himself, herself – their leadership qualities or traits, motivators, styles, personality, competencies etc etc.
+However, think back to conversations about leaders, whether in business, or politics.
+Most conversations are about the leader himself, herself – their leadership qualities or traits, motivators, styles, personality, competencies etc etc.

 Why we are more obsessed with leaders, than leadership?
 Why do we focus more on the individual, than the impact they have?